-Comes with a stainless steel spoon to eat with, that snaps into the top of the cap.
-The outer lid screws off of the unit, revealing a plastic lined food bowl inside.
+Comes with a stainless steel spoon to eat with.
+This snaps into the top of the cap.
+Plus, the outer lid screws off of the unit, revealing a plastic lined food bowl inside.

 Spoon is Foldable / Retractable

-As such, it can be folded up and secured atop the inner cap.
-It never need be separated from this food jar, thus.
+As such, it folds up and you secure it atop the inner cap.
+It never need separate from this food jar, thus.
 It contains two hinges and three sections, so that when folded, it shrinks to about a third of its fully-open size.